solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 # The Zen of Motorcycling and Programming
-## An Inquiry into Values of Software Engineering
+## An Inquiry into Safety of Software Engineering

 ![](images/12-01.png)

-I'm heading down the parkway parallel to the ocean through a hot summer breeze.
+I'm heading down the parkway parallel to the ocean, riding through a hot summer breeze.
 My engine is slowly revving by keeping a legal speed limit.
-I was taking it all in on my motorcycle, with thoughts of inspiration and some doubt of nagging preservation.
+I was taking it all in on my motorcycle, with thoughts of inspiration and some doubts of preservation.
 "Should I have checked that thing?
 What about this detail?
 Ah, whatever it is, enjoy this ride."

 Unfazed, I looked over to my right, nothing but dunes, on the left, the Great South Bay.
 There were wispy clouds in a blue sky and a bridge in the distance.
 I was making my way down to OBI, a parking lot in the middle of nowhere laid up against the Atlantic ocean.

 Once I parked, I removed my helmet, gloves, and jacket.
 The sweat from my padded kevlar jeans ran down my legs to my riding boots.
 I sat by my bike, on the shaded side.
-I wanted to think, but instead, I flipped out my phone and stared lonely at the emails and social posts.
+I wanted to think, but instead, I flipped out my phone and stared at the emails and social posts.

 Some time passed.
 Finally, a bike pulled up, looking if it was safe to park close.
 An older woman jumped off her well-worn bike.
 I looked over and made a judgment.
 "Hmm, she's all geared up.
 My kind of rider."
 She slowly approached, admiring my bike and me admiring hers.